We’re gonna get into the nitty-gritty of women’s health in this post, so if you’re not interested in menstrual cups, menstrual cycles,

 - They also do not contain any chemicals and additives that can be absorbed by your body.

 - It is eco-friendly and sustainable since having less waste every month is better for the environment.

 - It is also common among the cup users to have a drastic improvement in cramp pain.

 What else should I know about menstrual cups?

 To use this product you fold it, since they are very flexible, and roll it to insert it like you would a tampon.
 Once the cup is inserted it pops open and forms a seal, making it leak-proof.
 You wear the cup for up to 12 hours and then remove it by its base.
 Dump out the blood, rinse the cup, and reinsert.
 You continue this process until your period is over, and then you sanitize the cup and store it until next month.

 You will have to do some research to find the right cup for you, and I highly recommend Precious Stars for all the menstrual cup knowledge you will ever need.
 The cup you choose will depend on the size of the vaginal cavity, length of the cervix, strength of the pelvic muscles, and flow rate.

 There is a learning curve to the cup.
 It took me a few cycles to feel like I really knew what I was doing and to get the leak-proof, won’t think about it for 12 hours comfort level.

 It can get messy, but you will get to know your body very well.

-You made it through all the details so now you can get in a good laugh.
 I purchased the Lunette cup, which I personally love.
-It is medical grade silicone, BPA free, contains no latex, and is vegan.
+It is medical-grade silicone, BPA free, contains no latex, and is vegan.